People’s rights to meaningful connection with others

 What happens in exceptional circumstances?

 In exceptional circumstances, there may be restrictions to visiting.
-Any restriction must be robustly risk assessed and must be for the minimum possible period.
+Any restriction or suspension of visiting must only take place where it is essential to prevent a serious risk to life, health or wellbeing.
+It must be robustly risk assessed and for the minimum possible period.
 Restrictions should as non-invasive and non-intrusive as possible, and normal visiting must resume as soon as possible.
 In the event of an outbreak of an infectious disease, temporary restrictions on visiting may be required.
 These are overseen by the local Health Protection Team in dialogue with the care home manager, and will be kept under frequent review.

-The care home should ensure that information about any temporary restrictions, along with the expected duration of restrictions, is clearly communicated to all relevant people.
+The care home should ensure that information about any temporary restrictions, along with the reasons for and expected duration of restrictions, is clearly communicated to all relevant people, including notifying the Care Inspectorate and Chief Social Work Officer.
+People should be informed about their right to request a review of decisions.

 Technology and meaningful contact